acflippo/PyLadies_LA_USC_prez_2025_04/README.md

 Note: You don't need to install sqlite3 module.
 It is included in the standard library (since Python 2.5)

 If you want to learn more about the capabilities of SQLite3 check out: https://docs.python.org/3/library/sqlite3.html

+## 3. Advanced SQL for Interview Question

+See: employee_salary_window_function_pyladies.sql <br>
+Use https://www.db-fiddle.com/ using the latest PostgreSQL version to answer the questions.